Pothole & Utility Cut Repairs

 Do I have to get the City’s permission to cut into the road?

 Yes.
 City of Saskatoon Bylaw No. 2954 Streets Use Bylaw (Section 6) requires approval from the City prior to any work that obstructs a road or bridge.
-Apply online at saskatoon.ca/utilitycuts.
+Complete the online Contractor Utility Cut Request form.
 As part of the permit process, the City will coordinate the road restrictions and timing to minimize the impact to traffic flow as much as possible on high priority roads.
 Please allow 7-10 days for this process.

 Is the process for a Utility Cut permit the same for every type of road?